 - The AAS team used technology, manufacturing capabilities to create seamlessly uniform look and feel while combining different manufactured stone products for this cladding project.

-The project won 2016 APA (Architectural Precast Association) and also CSI (Cast Stone Institute) for excellence in design, manufacturing and creativity.
+The project won 2016 awards from APA (Architectural Precast Association) and also CSI (Cast Stone Institute) for excellence in design, manufacturing and creativity.